-While growing up in Southern California I must have been sick during the school trip that takes you to this mission, as everyone that I have talked to has been here other then me.
-Since that was case, I decided make a full day out of it and to see the Mission San Juan Capistrano after hitting Slaters 50/50 and 1000 Steps Beach.
-I really am glad that I made my way here as it has a lot of history and it is a beautiful area full of wildflowers, swallow nests and a sprawling, ornate cathedral, pretty much everything you would want out of a 10 dollar museum.
-So check it out for yourself if you haven’t gone, but read along for my review.
+While growing up in Southern California, I must have been sick during the school trip that takes you to this mission, as everyone that I have talked to has been here other than me.
+Since that was the case, I decided to make a full day out of it and to see the Mission San Juan Capistrano after hitting Slaters 50/50 and 1000 Steps Beach.
+I am glad that I made my way here as it has a lot of history, and it is a beautiful area full of wildflowers, swallow nests and a sprawling, ornate cathedral, pretty much everything you would want out of a 10 dollar museum (as of 2014).
+So check it out for yourself if you haven’t gone, and continue reading for all the information.

 Getting There & Parking

-Mission San Juan Capistrano is located off the 5 freeway about 25 minutes South of Irvine.
-It is right off the freeway which makes it easy to get to and a very accessible location for any traveler.
-Parking was a little more difficult though, when I went on Sunday afternoon pretty much all street parking and the overflow lots were completely full.
+Mission San Juan Capistrano is located off the 5 Freeway about 25 minutes south of Irvine.
+It is right off the freeway, which makes it easy to get to and a very accessible location for any traveler.
+Parking was a little more complicated though, when I went on Sunday afternoon pretty much all street parking and the overflow lots were full.
 I drove around for about 10 minutes before I saw someone leaving and was able to secure a spot in the lot next to the mission.
-Be prepared to hunt for parking if you come during the weekend or in the busy times when the swallows are back.
+Be prepared to hunt for parking if you come during the weekend or during the busy times when the swallows are back.

 The Mission Now

-For the last couple decades the mission has been welcoming visitors of all ages to wander its ground and relive pieces of history.
-When you enter the mission you are provided with a audio tour that you can take with you to listen to various parts of history as you walk through its large grounds.
-There really is a lot to see here and if you are a history buff I would consider blotting out at least a half day for your trip.
-For me I simply walked around to everything that I could see but was especially smitten with the wildflowers that were popping up all over the mission.
+For the last couple of decades, the mission has been welcoming visitors of all ages to wander its ground and relive pieces of history.
+When you enter the mission, you are provided with an audio tour that you can take with you to listen to various parts of history as you walk through the vast grounds.
+There is a lot to see here, and if you are a history buff, I would consider setting aside a half-day for your trip.
+For me, I simply walked around to everything that I could see but was especially smitten with the wildflowers that were popping up all over the mission.

 The Great Stone Church

-Right when you enter you will immediately notice the most historic part of the mission, the remains of the great stone church.
-This area has been maintained for over two centuries and even in its crumbling condition is a beautiful view into a part of America’s past.
+Right when you enter, you will immediately notice the most historic part of the mission, the remains of the great stone church.
+This area has been maintained for over two centuries, and even in its crumbling condition is an impressive view of America’s past.
 I spent a good amount of time just wandering around the area and envisioning what it would have been like when it was in its prime.

-From there the path takes you around the corner to the cemetery, which is another unique and interesting area.
+From there, the path takes you around the corner to the cemetery, which is another unique area.
 My favorite part to see here was the little monk statue that seemed to be guarding the entrance to this area and to see how old the graves were that had been maintained here.

-The cathedral itself looked as if it could hold around 200 people and was a lot bigger then I imagined.
-It is really a place you need to see as it is hard to capture everything in photographs.
-You can see the below photo is taken from the entrance and the cathedral extends a good ways before you get to the pulpit.
+The cathedral itself appeared as if it could hold around 200 people and was a lot bigger than I imagined.
+It is a place you need to see as it is hard to capture everything in photographs.
+You can see the below photo is taken from the entrance, and the cathedral extends a good way before you get to the pulpit.

-The last place I visited on my time at Mission San Juan Capistrano was the gardens.
-They are beautiful and have a wide collection of different plant life.
-From flowers to cacti and even some vegetables plants, the mission is seemingly over run with the beauty of the vegetation that climbs every old broken wall.
-I was especially a fan of the fountain right in the middle of the main area that had all sorts of plant life growing on it along with Koi swimming in the water.
+The last place I visited during my time at Mission San Juan Capistrano was the gardens.
+They are beautiful and have an extensive collection of different plant life.
+From flowers to cacti and even some vegetable plants, the mission is overrun with the beauty of the vegetation that climbs every old broken wall.
+I was mainly a fan of the fountain right in the middle of the central area that had all sorts of plant life growing on it along with Koi swimming in the water.

-I saw the swallows nest as well but unfortunately it is not the time of year for the swallows to actually be here.
+I saw the swallows nest as well, but unfortunately, it is not the time of year for the swallows to be here.

-There is also a lot of really cool vintage bells at the mission, but really there is so many different things that I probably didn’t even see, that I think this area probably warrants another trip sometime in the future.
+There is also a lot of cool vintage bells at the mission, but there are so many different things that I probably didn’t even see that I think this area warrants another trip sometime in the future.